victorbrca/vagrant-truenas/README.md

 vagrant up
 ```

-Or in manually adding to a `vagrantfile`:
+Or by manually adding to a Vagrantfile:

 ```ruby
 Vagrant.configure("2") do |config|